skochinsky/Sharp86/readme.md

               w edit - Edit a watch point
 ```

 Some commands expect arguments in which case you can use expressions.
-Most typical operators are supported.
+Most C# style operators are supported.

 eg: This would move the memory window to watch 16 bytes before the current stack pointer.